FACILITY HOURS: Monday-Thursday – 10:00am-3:00pm

 $5 Movie

 Enjoy a movie at Emagine theater in Waconia with your friends!
-The time and movie title will be announced during the week of February 10th.
+Check out movie offerings on their website or by calling 952.442.5885.
 On Tuesdays, you also receive FREE popcorn!
 (Each Emagine Rewards member gets a free 85oz. popcorn.)

 Cost: $5